Wilfred/wilfred.github.com/_posts/2014-08-27-baby-steps-to-a-c-compiler.markdown

 _start:
-        movl    $2,%ebx # The argument to our system call. movl    $1,%eax # The system call numer of sys_exit is 1. int     $0x80 # Send an interrupt
+        movl    $2,%ebx # The argument to our system call. movl    $1,%eax # The system call number of sys_exit is 1. int     $0x80 # Send an interrupt
 {% endhighlight %}